 - a.
 A complete application meeting the requirements set forth in this manual has been submitted to the Department within the specified application period. - b.
 The local government has authorized the request for assistance from the Fund and has also authorized the availability of identified cash matching funds, if required.
 A statement indicating that authorization is pending, and once approved, will be forwarded to the Department prior to the close of the application period is acceptable.
-Authorizations not received prior to the close of the application period will cause the application to be disqualified for the current round of funding. - c.
+Authorizations not received prior to the close of the application period will cause the application to be disqualified for the current round of funding.
+In-kind match may be used in lieu of cash funds for match.

+- c.
 Where project completion is dependent on a variety of funding sources, including from the Fund, the local government has provided satisfactory assurances of all necessary funds to fully finance the project.
 This must include signed, written verification as outlined in requirements for the Budget Narrative on as outlined in Part IIV.E. - d.
 For projects that will require future maintenance (such as the hazard mitigation of buildings), a maintenance, management, and monitoring plan for the projects must be provided demonstrating how the project will be maintained with funds secured by the grant recipient independent of the Fund over the lifespan of the project.
-The plan must also outline procedures for monitoring the project, replacement at project owner expense should the project fail, and reporting over the life of the project. - e.
+The plan must also outline procedures for monitoring the project, replacement at project owner expense should the project fail under normal operating conditions during the course of its expected operational lifespan, and reporting over the life of the project. - e.
 If a grant or loan is sought for a project that will be carried out in concert with a federal agency, the applicant must have authorization to enter into any necessary written agreement with the federal agency endorsing the application, including any provisions for cost-sharing.
 A copy of the agreement must be submitted with the application. - f.
 Funds awarded may be used as match for other sources of funding; however, funds awarded from the Fund (including loans) may NOT be used as match for other monies from the Fund.
 Monies used to match awards from the Fund may not be used as match for other grants.